 Waterproof Amazon Kindle Paperwhite

-Yup, Amazon’s now got a new waterproof version of its flagship Kindle Paperwhite.
-And nothing says “unique travel gift” more than demonstrating you know what it’s like to be stuck on a plane for 12+ hours (or how bad blue light from regular tablets, phones, or laptop screens are for jet lag) than an e-ink Kindle Paperwhite ebook reader.
+Yup, Amazon’s now got a new waterproof version of its flagship Kindle Paperwhite and it’s probably the best deal on Amazon right now.
+Nothing says “unique travel gift” more than demonstrating you know what it’s like to be stuck on a plane for 12+ hours (or how bad blue light from regular tablets, phones, or laptop screens are for jet lag) than an e-ink Kindle Paperwhite ebook reader.

 Take a look at the new waterproof Kindle Paperwhite.

 Digital nomad, Mike.
 Digital.
 Does something as analog as a portable printer classify as a great nomad gift?
-Well, according to our research I’d say that a mobile and really portable printer is a hot commodity.
+Well, according to our research I’d say that a mobile and really portable printer is a hot commodity gift for someone traveling abroad who may need to work online to keep the good times rolling.

-You never know when you’ll need to print a business card, a contract, a website mockup, or a passport photo.
+You never know when you’ll need to print a passport photo, business card, a contract, or a website mockup.
 And because using an internet cafe is as insecure as it is inconvenient.

 We chose three of the best mobile printers for this digital nomad wishlist; the Canon PIXMA iP110 and Epson WorkFor WF-100 for simple mobile printing without sacrificing quality or luggage space, and the Canon SELPHY for photographers who need to create high-quality waterproof prints on the road (selling prints could be a great backup income, too!).